av1d/wu_widget/README.md

 ![ScreenShot](images/samples/winamp.gif)
 ![ScreenShot](images/samples/vaporwave.gif)
 ![ScreenShot](images/samples/widget.gif)

+Requires imagemagick (convert) to be installed on your server.

 Setup is simple.
 Get a free API key from [OpenWeatherMap](https://openweathermap.org/) then edit the settings in wu_widget.php and display_widget.php if appplicable.
 The source is fully commented to guide you in setup.
 It should only take a few minutes to get running.

 This software is neither created nor endorsed by Weather Underground or OpenWeatherMap.